7 Best Food Tracking Apps to Help You Achieve Your Health and Fitness Goals

 • Free tiers vary wildly: some apps give you barcode scanning and macros for free; others charge $80/year for the same features.

-• In our week-long logging speed test (127 identical entries), the gap between the fastest and slowest app was 46%.
+• In our week-long logging speed test (127 identical entries), MyFitnessPal required 46% more actions than MyNetDiary to log the same foods.

 The best food tracking app is the one you will actually keep using.
 That means it needs to be fast, accurate, and not actively annoying.
-We spent weeks testing the best food tracking apps side by side -- logging 127 identical foods across platforms, checking databases, and timing everything.
+With so many nutrition apps and diet-tracking apps on the market, choosing the right calorie counter can feel overwhelming.
+We spent weeks testing the top food tracker apps side by side — logging 127 identical foods across platforms, checking databases, and measuring everything.
+Think of these mobile apps as a digital food journal that does the math for you.
 Here are seven apps with honest takes on each.
 (New to tracking?
 Start with our essential food tracking tips.)

-Why You Should Use a Food Tracking App to Reach Your Goals
+Why Should You Use a Food Tracking App?

+Tracking what you eat is one of the most effective weight-loss strategies available.
 A systematic review published in the Journal of the American Dietetic Association found a significant and consistent association between dietary self-monitoring and weight loss.
-The best apps to track food intake do more than count calories -- they help you understand macros, monitor micronutrients, and spot patterns.
-Even the best app to keep track of food is only useful if it does not frustrate you into quitting, so choosing the best app to track eating matters more than most people realize.
+The best apps to track food intake do more than count calories — they help you understand macros, monitor micronutrients, and spot patterns in your food choices.
+Whether your goal is healthy eating, reaching a target weight, or managing a specific diet, a good tracker keeps you accountable.
+Even the best calorie counter is only useful if it does not frustrate you into quitting, so choosing the right nutrition tracker matters more than most people realize.

 Database quality over quantity.
 Users are tired of 47 conflicting entries for chicken breast.
-Apps with staff-verified databases are gaining ground.
+Diet-tracking apps with staff-verified food databases are gaining ground over mobile apps that rely on crowdsourced data.

-Holistic tracking.
-The best meal tracking app options now integrate exercise, water, sleep, medications, and body measurements into one hub.
+All-in-one tracking.
+The best meal tracker apps now integrate exercise, water, sleep, medications, and body measurements into one hub.
+A modern nutrition tracking app does far more than log meals.

 Top Food Tracker Apps: Our Picks for Every Need